Expat Exchange

 Are common prescription medications available in Portugal?

 "Prescription medications are widely available in Portugal.
 Most pharmacies carry a wide range of medications, including both generic and brand-name drugs.
 Many pharmacies also offer online ordering and delivery services.
-In addition, Portugal has a national health service that provides free or low-cost medications to those who qualify," commented one expat living in Portugal.
+In addition, Portugal has a national health service that provides free or low-cost medications to those who qualify," mentioned one expat in Portugal.

 View More Answers